Risk Management in Healthcare: From Plan to Action [+ Communication Templates]

-4. Mitigate the risk: Finally, it’s time to actually make the plans for mitigation and management.
+4. Mitigate the risk: Finally, it’s time to make plans for mitigation and management.
+Reference CMS emergency preparedness guidelines and other regulations you may be subject to.
 This might mean implementing more training, adding steps to already-established safety procedures, or even just reminding staff members about their safety processes regularly by building in safety moments to each shift.

 5. Communicating your plan: The most thorough plan doesn’t work if nobody on your team knows how to follow it.
 Make sure you have a way to communicate about your risk management solutions.
 Using a two-way notification system is a great way to create an open feedback loop about relevant or active risks with your on-the-ground team members.
 You can also improve communication in healthcare spaces by leveraging notification templates to alert everyone when a risk has become a legitimate threat.